 In addition to rising levels of income inequality, the United States also has considerable wealth inequality.
 Whereas income inequality refers to the unequal distribution of annual household income, wealth inequality is the difference in the total net worth of households.
 According to the Federal Reserve, the wealthiest 10 percent of households saw their share of the nation’s total wealth grow from 61 percent at the end of 1989 to 70 percent in 2019.
 Conversely, the middle 40 percent and bottom 50 percent both saw their share of wealth decrease over the same time period.

 Certain elements of the tax code — like disparate tax rates for different types of income — contribute to the country’s rising inequality.
 For example, capital gains — which are taxed at a lower rate than wages and salaries — represent a larger share of pre-tax income for the nation’s wealthiest households.
-Data from the Federal Reserve’s 2016 Survey of Consumer Finances show that income from capital gains represented 11.5 percent of the total pre-tax income for the wealthiest 10 percent of households that year, compared to 1.9 percent for the fourth quintile and less than 1 percent for all other households.
+Data from CBO show that income from capital gains represented nearly 22 percent of the total pre-tax income for the top 1 percent of households ranked by income, compared to less than 1 percent for households in the middle and bottom income quintiles.
 Intergenerational income transfers also often go untaxed or are taxed lightly.
 Estate taxes, for example, only require a filing if the combined gross assets exceed $11.4 million in value; such taxes apply to less than 0.1 percent of all decedents.

 Proponents of a wealth tax highlight its potential to enhance the progressivity of the tax code.
 University of California Berkeley professors Emanuel Saez and Gabriel Zucman estimate that just 75,000 households, or 0.06 percent of all U.S. households, would be subject to a wealth tax if the exemption threshold was set at $50 million.
 Revenues raised through a wealth tax could help fund programs that invest in a more inclusive economy and benefit lower income Americans, effectively evening the playing field and giving a boost to those in need.